How many nights have you stayed up late to cram for the NCIDQ?

-It could simply be that those who pass the NCIDQ the first time are actually sleeping more.
+It could simply be that those who pass the NCIDQ the first time are sleeping more.

 Research shows that people who sleep more perform better.

-In fact, world-class athletes sleep an average of 8.75 hours a night.
+World-class athletes sleep an average of 8.75 hours a night.
 That’s about an hour more than the average person.
 And don't go thinking that these statistics are just about physical performance.
-These superior athletes tend to have above average IQs.
+These superior athletes tend to have above-average IQs.

-Sleep is important, no matter what feat you are trying to accomplish.
+Sleep is essential, no matter what feat you are trying to accomplish.
 And passing the NCIDQ Exam is a feat!

 Not all sleep is equal.
-The different stages of sleep are important for different types of cognitive and physical function.
+In addition, the different stages of sleep are important for different types of cognitive and physical function.

 And remember, varying your study routine and surroundings can have a huge impact on your brain’s ability to retain and recall information.
 Environmental cues trigger more areas of your brain.
 This helps you retain more information, making recall during the exam much easier.